September 8th, 2025

 If you’re comfortable managing people without becoming their emotional anchor, this specialization fits.

-Also Read: Top Universities in India, Top MBA Colleges in India & Top Engineering Colleges in India
+Also Read: Top Universities in India, IIRF MBA Ranking 2026 & Top Engineering Colleges in India